mendix/docs/content/en/docs/catalog/register/automate-registration.md

 * Environment `Location`
 * Environment `Type`

 Follow the steps in [Registering an environment through the Catalog Registration API](/catalog/register/register-data/#register-environment) to register the environment of your application.
-When finished, [register the endpoint (or endpoints)](#7-register-the-endpoints).
+When finished, [register the endpoint (or endpoints)](#register-endpoints).

 Upon completion, you will have the `environment_UUID`.

-## 7 Register the Endpoint (or Endpoints)
+## 7 Register the Endpoint Endpoints {#register-endpoints}

 To register the service endpoint (or endpoints), you will need: